 According to the 1916 edition of the National Cyclopedia of American Biography, Mary Ann Booth suffered a lengthy illness that confined her to a wheelchair during her early life.
 No reference is findable describing the health problem from which she suffered, other than the vague term “chronic invalidism.”
-After thirty, she no longer used a wheelchair but did state in 1902 that she could only work on microscopy when her health permitted.
+After the age of thirty, she no longer used a wheelchair but stated in 1902 that she could only work on microscopy when her health permitted.
 According to a 1904 interview in the New York Tribune, Mary Ann Booth’s interest in natural history began during a trip to the seaside with her father at thirty-one.
-She recounts meeting another vacationer, a miss Mary Halliday, from Brooklyn, who took time to teach about her hobby, collecting seaweeds.
-The young lady identified the various species lying about the beach and explained how to mount and preserve them (Tribune 1904).
-Five years later, in 1877, Mary Ann Booth, now aged thirty-seven, purchased her first microscope.
-She did not mention the maker of the instrument.
-(Globe 1904) An article published years by a microscopical society to which Mary Ann Booth belonged listed the items placed on display for public viewing.
-The journal entry documents Booth as showing the slides she made by using a Griffith Club Microscope.
-The Griffith Club design enabled the instrument to be easily disassembled and came with a fitted traveling case.
-Pictures of her working with a microscope do not show her using a Griffith, so, unsurprisingly, she must have owned several instruments.
-The expertise Booth developed in microscopy became the doorway through which she passed into a world of study about nature’s tiniest creatures and earned her international attention.
+She recounts that during the trip, she met another vacationer, Miss Mary Halliday, from Brooklyn, who took time to teach her about her hobby, seaweed collecting.
+The young lady identified the various species they found lying about the beach and demonstrated how to mount them for preservation (Tribune 1904).
+Five years later, in 1877, Mary Ann Booth, now aged thirty-seven, purchased her first microscope but did not mention the maker of the instrument (Globe 1904).
+However, the minutes of a microscopical society of which Mary Ann Booth was a member recorded that she displayed mounted slides of her making for public viewing.
+The journal entry states that Booth provided her own microscope for the exhibition, which was a Griffith Club microscope.
+The Griffith Club instrument was designed to be easily disassembled and came with a fitted traveling case.
+Published photographs of her working with microscopes do not show her using a Griffith, so, unsurprisingly, she must have owned several instruments.

-Mary Ann Booth’s father, Samuel Colton Booth (1812–1895), a farmer turned geologist and mineralogist, supported his daughter’s scientific interests.
-Mary Ann Booth never married and continued to live with her father until he died at their family home at 32 Byers Street, Longmeadow, Massachusetts.
-She also had an older step-brother, David, who continued working the family’s farm.
+Mary Ann’s father, Samuel Colton Booth (1812–1895), a farmer turned geologist and mineralogist, encouraged his daughter’s scientific interests.
+Mary Ann never married and continued to live with her father until he died at their family home at 32 Byers Street, Longmeadow, Massachusetts.
+She had an older step-brother, David, who continued working the family’s farm.
 Mary Ann photographed David’s house, and the original picture is part of this collection.

 Early Work With the San Francisco Plague